SkillsFundingAgency/das-provide-feedback-employer/README.md

 * Start Azurite e.g. using a command `C:\Program Files (x86)\Microsoft SDKs\Azure\Storage Emulator>AzureStorageEmulator.exe start`
 * Run the solution
 * NB: You will need `das-commitments` running too, specifically the `SFA.DAS.CommitmentsV2.Api` project.
-* To start the ad hoc journey: https://localhost:{port number}/{encoded account ID}/providers (to get the encoded account ID, run the account ID through the encoding service in the solution.)
+* To start the ad hoc journey: localhost:{port number}/{encoded account ID}/providers (to get the encoded account ID, run the account ID through the encoding service in the solution.)
-* Or to start the emailing journey: https://localhost:{port number}/{unique survey code}
+* Or to start the emailing journey: localhost:{port number}/{unique survey code}

-###Tests
+### Tests

 This codebase includes unit tests and integration tests.
 These are each in a seperate project kept in a folder called `Testing`.